Fear of Traveling alone: What’s It Like to Travel Solo?

 If you are told that a place is unsafe, FOR GOODNESS SAKE LISTEN! because it’s probably true.
 If you are approached by strangers in a big city, unannounced and out of the blue, they are probably up to no good.

-You wouldn’t walk off with a stranger who approached you at home, so why do it abroad?
+You wouldn’t walk off with a stranger who approached you at home, so why do it in a foreign country?

 Every society has its conmen, predators, and low-life.
 Parasites are a subset of society and just because you are in another culture doesn’t mean that things are so different.
 People are the same everywhere even if the rules and customs are not.